 H. J. Stephens

 H. J. Stephens is a freelance author and artist.
 The founder and chief editor of the electronic children’s magazine The Desert’s Hand from 2011 to 2014, she has a deep love of literature and art that inspires and educates.
-Residing in Perth, Western Australia she has completed a Bachelor of Arts in Professional Writing, Editing and Publishing and Graduate Certificate in International Relations.
-When not writing, she is often buried in a book, lost in a virtual world, or trying to make sense of the real world.
-Other interests of hers include martial arts, cosplay, anime, politics, and history - especially that to do with Japan, war, peace, trade, and economics.
+Residing in Perth, Western Australia she has completed a Bachelor of Arts in Professional Writing and Editing and a Graduate Certificate in International Relations.
+When not writing, she is often buried in a book, wandering around in a virtual world, or trying to make sense of the real world.
+Other interests of hers include martial arts, anime, historical fiction and research - especially that to do with East Asian politics, war, peace, trade, and economics.

 Unlike the day preceding, Sunday was not a day to stay indoors.
 With beautiful sunshine and a calming breeze the resulting temperature was nothing short of perfect for a festival.
 Left, Right, Left – The March of Politics: 11:30am-12:30pm, Octogon Theatre 4.5/5 In this panel, Lee Zachariah, Thomas Frank, and Troy Bramston were joined by […]